MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/teams-app-context-attributes.md

 # Plan for Teams app context and Attributes

 Developing an app in Teams gives you access to certain context and user data unique to Teams and Microsoft 365 services.
-While reporting above Telemetry, combining it with these attributes gives more insights, useful context around events that help in decision making.
+While your app reports above Telemetry, combining it with these attributes gives more insights, useful context around events that help in decision making.

 Each platform capability or extensibility point exposes different set of user properties and Teams context.
 As you build your telemetry monitoring, make just use of combination of the attributes given in the following sections.